 There are, of course, some major differences between the two styles, which reflect their different origins.

-Since MLA was created for citing books, anthologies, and literary works, where author name and location in the work is important, it requires the author’s last name and the page number in parenthetical citation.
+Since MLA was created for citing books, anthologies, and literary works, where the author's name and location in the work are important, it requires the author’s last name and the page number in parenthetical citation.
 Since APA style was created primarily for scientific writing where recent sources are very important, it requires the author’s last name and the publication year, with only a page number if citing a direct quote.
 The table at the top of this article* outlines some major differences between APA and MLA styles and provides examples of each.

 * Different universities may have different requirements.